ArunPrakashG/wordpress_client/README.md

 - 🎨 Custom Requests & Authorization systems.
 - 🔐 3 Popular authorization methods.
 - 📦 Third party DB integration.
+- 🔧 Middlewares for request & response operations.
-- 🎣 Events for preprocessing response operations.
+- 🎣 Events for preprocessing response.

 ## 📖 How to Use